mmbman/Katagiri/1986-03-19-Principles-of-Practice-Talk-1.md

 > *Sanzen gakudō* is the great matter of one’s whole life.

-I think “the great matter of one’s whole life” is not only [in Dogen’s works]; you will see this teaching in various Buddhist textbooks.
+I think “the great matter of one’s whole life” is not only [in Dōgen’s works]; you will see this teaching in various Buddhist textbooks.
 For instance, in the *Saddharma Pundarika Sutra*, Chapter Two, “Skillfulness,” I think [it says] that “the advent of Buddha Shakyamuni is due to seeing the causes and conditions of the great matter.”
-It is the same meaning as Dogen mentions here. *Sanzen gakudō* is translated according to this book as “the study of the Way through the practice of zazen” – *sanzen gakudō* is the great matter of one’s whole life.
+It is the same meaning as Dōgen mentions here. *Sanzen gakudō* is translated according to this book as “the study of the Way through the practice of zazen” – *sanzen gakudō* is the great matter of one’s whole life.

 *Gakudō* means “to learn or to study the Way.” *Gaku* means to learn or to study. *Dō* is the way.
-So *gakudō* is a pretty technical term Dogen Zenji uses very often: *gakudō*, to study or to learn the Way.
+So *gakudō* is a pretty technical term Dōgen Zenji uses very often: *gakudō*, to study or to learn the Way.

 *The Way* means the universal life beyond conscious or unconscious worlds.
 This is the Way, where all beings exist in peace, in harmony, prior to the germination of any subtle ideas.
 This is the Way.
 All sentient beings exist in the realm of the Way.
 That is called *universal life*.
 This life is open not only to human beings or living beings, but also inanimate beings: pebbles, water, et cetera.